Sunday, May 21, 2017

 AP Computer Science 2016-2017: Life After CompSci?
 (May)

 Life After CompSci?

-Life is a lot more laid back around here now that the AP Exam is over!
+As you can see above in a screen capture from edmodo, life is a lot more laid back around here now that the AP Exam is over!
 Every Monday and Friday we play set up a FLOSS LAN Party!
 Tuesday-Thursday every week after the exam is devoted to our final project.
 I was going to have the students help me to come up with a new project to add to each lab we did this year using openProcessing.
-Repl.it came up with a free online course on React Native, so we are trying that out first.
+However, Repl.it came up with a free online course on React Native, so we are trying that out first.

 AP CompSci Pep Talk 2017